-The Ohio Building Authority (OBA) issues special obligations for facilities to house branches and agencies of State government and their functions, including: State office buildings and facilities for the Department of Administrative Services and others (DAS), the Department of Transportation (ODOT) and the Department of Public Safety (DPS); juvenile detention facilities for the Department of Youth Services (DYS);

-Department of Rehabilitation and Correction (DRC) prisons and correctional facilities including certain local and community-based facilities; office buildings for the Bureau of Workers' Compensation (BWC) and Department of Natural Resources (DNR); and school district technology and security facilities.
+The Ohio Building Authority (OBA) issues special obligations for facilities to house branches and agencies of State government and their functions, including: State office buildings and facilities for the Department of Administrative Services and others (DAS), the Department of Transportation (ODOT) and the Department of Public Safety (DPS); juvenile detention facilities for the Department of Youth Services (DYS); Department of Rehabilitation and Correction (DRC) prisons and correctional facilities including certain local and community-based facilities; office buildings for the Bureau of Workers' Compensation (BWC) and Department of Natural Resources (DNR); and school district technology and security facilities.
 Effective July 1, 2005, the Treasurer has succeeded to the OBA in matters relating to the issuance of obligations for Ohio Cultural Facilities Commission (formerly the Arts & Sports Facilities Commission) facilities.
 The Treasurer also issues obligations for mental health and parks and recreation purposes and to refund certain bonds previously issued for higher education purposes, and has previously issued obligations for elementary and secondary school facilities.
-Debt service on obligations issued under Section 2i of Article VIII is paid from GRF appropriations, with the exception of debt issued for ODOT and DPS facilities that is paid from highway user receipts and for BWC facilities which is paid from the BWC Administrative Cost Fund.
+Debt service on obligations issued under Section 2i of Article VIII is paid from GRF appropriations, with the exception of debt issued for ODOT and DPS facilities (paid from highway user receipts) and for BWC facilities (paid from the BWC Administrative Cost Fund).

 Federal Grant Anticipation Revenue Vehicle (GARVEE) Bonds.
 In addition to its issuance of highway bonds, the State has financed selected highway infrastructure projects by issuing bonds and entering into agreements that call for debt service payments to be made from federal transportation funds allocated to the State, subject to biennial appropriations by the General Assembly.
-Annual State payments under those agreements reach a maximum of \$77,414,391 in Fiscal Year 2006.
+The highest annual State payment under those agreements in the current or any future fiscal year is \$99,396,150 in Fiscal Year 2007.
 In the event of any insufficiency in the anticipated federal allocations to make payments on State bonds, the payments are to be made from any lawfully available moneys appropriated to ODOT for the purpose.

 Economic Development and Revitalization.
 A statewide economic development program assists the financing of facilities and equipment for industry, commerce, research and distribution, including technology innovation, by providing loans and loan guarantees.
 The law authorizes the issuance of State bonds and notes secured by a pledge of portions of the State profits from liquor sales.
 The General Assembly has authorized the issuance of these obligations with a general maximum of \$500,000,000 to be outstanding at any one time.
 The aggregate amount from the liquor profits to be used in any Fiscal Year in connection with these bonds may not exceed \$45,000,000.
 The total of unpaid guaranteed loan amounts and unpaid principal of direct loans may not exceed \$800,000,000.
-A 1996 issue of \$168,740,000 of taxable bonds refunded outstanding bonds and provided additional loan moneys for facilities and equipment (i.e., the State's direct loan program). \$101,980,000 of taxable forward purchase bonds were issued in 1998 to refund, as of 2006, term bonds of the 1996 issue stated to mature in 2016 and 2021.
-In 2003, the State issued \$50,000,000 in bonds for Innovation Ohio projects and \$50,000,000 for research and development projects, followed by a 2004 issuance of \$50,000,000 for its direct loan program and a 2005 issuance for research and development projects.
-Pursuant to a 2000 constitutional amendment referred to below under Additional Authorizations, the State has issued a first series of \$50,000,000 of bonds for revitalization purposes that are also payable from State liquor profits.
-The maximum annual debt service on all state bonds payable from State liquor profits is \$34,813,358 in Fiscal Year 2007.
+Pursuant to a 2000 constitutional amendment discussed below under Additional Authorizations, the State has issued \$100,000,000 of bonds for revitalization purposes that are also payable from State liquor profits.
+The maximum annual debt service on all state bonds payable from State liquor profits is \$39,573,516 in Fiscal Year 2008.